Sadamingh/Sadamingh/README.md

 ### Hi there!

-I am **Yufeng Xing** (aka.
-Adam Edelweiss) 👋 I am currently a data science student at University of San Francisco.
+I am **[Yufeng Xing](https://www.linkedin.com/in/yufengxing/)** (pen name: Adam Edelweiss) 👋 I am currently a data science student at University of San Francisco.
 At the same time, I am also taking the OMSCS at Gatech as a supplement.
 I studyed Business in China at Sun Yat-sen University so I also have some business-side knowledge.

 Aside of being a data science and computer science student, I am a,